tlevine/www.thomaslevine.com/content/!/open-data-licensing/index.md

 I downloaded all of the metadata files from 102 open data portals hosted on CKAN, Socrata and OpenDataSoft.
 Each of these data portal softwares has a metadata field for the license of each particular dataset.
-I looked at whether those were used and at what the licenses were.
+In the present article, I look at this metadata field.

 ## The portals
 I looked at [these portals](https://github.com/tlevine/open-data-download/blob/3115221f193e08d2e83eb753e8154ea9593fec55/portals.py),